Springbrook Falls are arguably some of the best waterfalls in South East Queensland!

 The rock pools are very shallow so I wouldn’t recommend doing any rock jumping at this particular spot.

-There is also a pathway that leads directly behind these Springbrook Fall and from here you can get another cool perspective looking down the valley.
+There is also a pathway that leads directly behind these Springbrook Falls and from here you can get another cool perspective looking down the valley.

 FULL BLOG POST → PURLINGBROOK FALLS